BigDataRepublic/pydata-airflow-workshop/README.md

 - the number of users per state.
 Don't set it to more than 20.
 - number of states.
 Total number of users is `users_per_state * users_per_state`
 - assert that `mode` is set to `apply`
-1. when all terraform applies are complete, run index.py to ensure that all services run.
+1. when all terraform applies are complete, run `index.py` to ensure that all services run.
-This is checked by asserting a 200 response.
+This is checked by asserting a 200 response. `Index.py` will crash if a non 200 response is encountered.
+1. user, passwords and load balancer number appear in user_passwords.txt